mhtvsSFrpHdE/NAT-emulator-for-IPv6/README.md

 and should be able to be verified by TCP and UDP port scanner.

 Enable required rules manually.
 They may be
-Network discovery, Samba file sharing, ICMP ping...
+Network discovery, WINS, Samba file sharing, ICMP ping...

 Append your own rules by "New Rule..." to allow your
 application and service to have incoming connection,